• Skip to main content

 May 4, 2018

 There is often confusion in understanding the difference between internal medicine, family medicine and primary care.
 On the face of it, they seem to be one and the same.
 People are not all one-size-fits-all, and neither are their needs.
-Nor are physicians.
-People have unique needs and should choose a doctor that best fits those needs.
+Nor are providers.
+People have unique needs and should choose a family medicine provider that best fits those needs.

 Primary care is a role and not a specialty.
-Physicians trained in different specialties can offer primary care services: pediatrics, women’s health, or geriatrics, for example.
+Providers trained in different specialties can offer primary care services: pediatrics, women’s health, or geriatrics, for example.

-Internists or internal medicine physicians too are qualified primary care physicians.
+Internists or internal medicine providers too are qualified primary care providers.
 But they only focus on the diagnosis, treatment, and care of adults, 18 years or older across the spectrum of health and illness.
 Some focus their practice on hospital medicine, medical education and/or research.
-Family physicians, on the other hand, treat adults and children.
+Family medicine providers, on the other hand, treat adults and children.

-The goal of the internal medicine doctor is health promotion, disease prevention, diagnosis and treatment of both acute and chronic illness.
+The goal of the internal medicine family medicine provider is health promotion, disease prevention, diagnosis and treatment of both acute and chronic illness.

 Patient-centric Care